CBonnell/chameleon-certs/draft-bonnell-lamps-chameleon-certs.md

 2. Replace the value of the serialNumber field of the Delta Certificate template with the value of the DCD extension's serialNumber field.
-3. If the DCD extension contains a value for the signature field, then replace the value of the signature field of the Delta Certificate template with the value of the DCD extension's signature field.
+3. If the DCD extension contains a value for the signature field, then replace the value of the signature field and the signatureAlgorithm field of the Delta Certificate template with the value of the DCD extension's signature field.
 4. If the DCD extension contains a value for the issuer field, then replace the value of the issuer field of the Delta Certificate template with the value of the DCD extension's issuer field.